Black-Hawks-Codeworks/frontend/README.md

-# Omakase Frontend
+# Portal Frontend

-This is a _blank_ project pre-configured with somr tools and tweaks that I find useful.
-It can be used to practice React.js or even HTML and css.
+This is a version of starter project that i keep around.A project pre-configured with somr tools and tweaks that I find useful.
+It will server a the begining of the capstone project It can be used to practice React.js or even HTML and css.
 Just clone the repo and run:

 ```bash
 # To download the nessecary packages